rokubop/roku-talon-shared/parrot_config/README.md

 - combos
 - throttling
 - debounce
+- switching out configs easily without needing to create new modes.
 - screen positions (WIP)
-- switching out configs easily without needing to create new modes.

-When you define a combo, then if you try to do the first one by itself without combing, it will have a timeout of `300ms`
+Combos have a timeout of `300ms`.
+If you define a combo, then the first sound will no longer fire immediately, but only after `300ms`.

 ## Example